leonardohofling/cinex/README.md

 # CineX
 CineX is a Xamarin Forms application for cinephiles and movie hobbyists.
+Enjoy!

 # New Features!
   - Upcomings list and details